MarioLisbona/CA-T1A3-terminal-app/README.md

     └── requirements.txt
 ```

-4. To start the application run the command `./installer.sh`
+1. Now Navigate to the /src folder.
+Once you are in the /src directory you can start the application by running the command `bash installer.sh`
-5. If you receive the error message below it means you dont have python3 installed.
+2. If you receive the error message below it means you dont have python3 installed.
 Visit [Python.org](https://www.python.org/downloads/) to download the latest version.

 ```
 Looks like you don't have Python3 installed.